paularilo/topic-modelling-reviews/README.md

 # Topic modelling of user reviews

-This Python application models Google reviews of clothing shops in Berlin to extract topics of interest (staff friendliness, price, quality) and rate the stores based on their contribution to the different topics.
+This Python application analyses more than 180k Google reviews of clothing shops in Berlin to extract topics of interest (staff friendliness, price, quality) and rate the stores in the different categories based on their contribution to the topics.
+Topic modelling is done with the top2vec package, a modern tool for topic extraction and semantic search (Angelov, 2020).

 ## MOTIVATION
 Text reviews contain a variety of topics.
 For instance, reviews about clothing shops contain information about staff friendliness, price or product quality.
 Extracting these topics can help pinpoint user needs and provide recommendations for new users based on specific interests.
 For instance, a user interested in social aspects of the purchase experience might go for shops with a high score in staff friendliness, whereas clients interested in monetary aspects might value price over any other aspect.